-In addition to any other requirement of this Chapter, the applicant shall locate all improvements on the subject property to minimize adverse impacts to sensitive areas.
+In addition to any other requirements of this Chapter, the applicant shall locate all improvements on the subject property to minimize adverse impacts to sensitive areas.
+The applicant shall locate parking and vehicle circulation areas as far as possible from sensitive areas.
+In order to minimize adverse impacts to sensitive areas or to other areas not subject to development activity, the decision maker may require other construction techniques, conditions, and restrictions, including:

+- 1. The decision-maker may limit development activity in or near sensitive areas to specific months and to a maximum number of continuous days or hours in order to minimize adverse impacts. - 2.
+The decision-maker may require that equipment be operated from only one side of a stream in order to minimize bank disruption. - 3.
 The applicant shall install a berm, curb, or other physical barrier during construction and following completion of the project when necessary to prevent direct runoff and erosion from any modified land surface into any sensitive area.